Self-play RL · runs entirely in your browser

 Behind the model

-From a naive baseline that couldn't tell its own four tokens apart, to a 3-million-parameter network that beats every earlier version of itself.
-The short tour of how we got there — and what didn't work along the way.
+From a naive baseline that couldn't tell its own four tokens apart, to a graph transformer a fifth the size that beats every earlier version of itself — and the proof that what's left between it and perfection is mostly the dice.
+The short tour, including what didn't work.

 The architecture timeline